Section of Private Practice Psychiatry

 Private practice resources

-Visit the private practice resources page of the RANZCP website for information regarding opening and operating a practice, managing health records and more.
+Information regarding opening and operating a practice, managing health records and more.

 - Professional Practice Guideline - Best practice referral, communication and shared care arrangements between psychiatrists, general practitioners and psychologists [PDF; 148 KB]